Hiking the Lulumahu Ridge Trail to Puʻu Kōnāhuanui on Oʻahu, Hawaiʻi

 Distance (Lulumahu Ridge to Nuʻuanu Trail): 9.0 miles / 14.5 km

-The Lulumahu Ridge Trail to Puʻu Kōnāhuanui is, without a doubt, the least-popular route to reach the summit of K1, the top of the Koʻolau Mountain Range.
+The Lulumahu Ridge Trail to Puʻu Kōnāhuanui in the southern Koʻolau Mountains on Oʻahu is a short, steep, and truly unknown day hike to the summit of K1—inevitably making it the least-popular route to the top of the Koʻolau Range.

-In comparison, the KST by way of the much more difficult Pali Notches Trail tends to be more popular, as hikers attempt to piece together sections across the entire summit trail.
+In comparison, the KST by way of the much more difficult Pali Notches Trail tends to be more popular, as hikers attempt to piece together sections of the summit trail.

 In any case, I recommend against using the distances above as the deciding factor regarding which route you choose to take back down, as the Lulumahu Ridge Trail will more than likely be the slower and more challenging of the two routes because of how steep the climb is, with a total elevation gain of about 2,200 ft.
 (671 m) in just 2.3 miles (3.7 km).